keylime/toc/reviews/incubation-keylime.md

 ### Specifications require public reference implementation

-**Specifications must have at least one public reference implementation**
+**Requirement: Specifications must have at least one public reference implementation**

 Not applicable.